seL4/sel4-tutorials/tutorials/libraries-3/libraries-3.md

         different CSpaces.
 This is an automatic side effect of the way that sel4utils creates new "processes".
-- Learn how the init thread in an seL4 system performs some types of initialization that aren't traditionally left to userspace.
+- Learn how the init thread in an seL4 system performs some types of initialisation that aren't traditionally left to userspace.
 - Observe and understand the effects of creating thread that do not share the same CSpace.
 - Understand IPC across CSpace boundaries.